UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 If your API is for internal or team use only, then it should be included in the internal API register.

-if your API is public, it should also be on the [cabinet offices list of API's](https://www.api.gov.uk/ho/#home-office).
+If your API is public, it should also be on the [cabinet offices list of API's](https://www.api.gov.uk/ho/#home-office).

 ### You MUST have appropriate status codes returning from each endpoint